 Glycoscience: Chemistry and Chemical Biology I-III, 6 Pts.

-Glycostructures play a highly diverse and crucial role in a myriad of organisms and systems in biology, physiology, medicine, and bioengineering and technology.
-Only in recent years have the tools been developed to partly understand the highly complex functions and chemistry behind them.
-In this set the editors present up-to-date information on glycostructures, their chemistry and chemical biology, in the form of a comprehensive survey.
-The text is accompanied by over 2000 figures, chemical structures and reaction schemes and more than 9000 references.
-The accompanying CD-ROM enables, besides text searches, searches for structures, schemes, and other information.
+Glycostructures play a highly diverse and crucial role in a myriad of organisms and important systems in biology, physiology, medicine, bioengineering and technology.
+Only in recent years have the tools been developed to partly understand the highly complex functions and the chemistry behind them, but many facts still remain undiscovered.
+"All roads lead to carbohydrates ... we cannot do without them."
+(K.C.
+Nicolaou).
+Presently the field is experiencing a "quantum jump".
+Therefore the editors have drawn together in this three volume set plus an accompanying CD-ROM, the complete and up-to-date information on glycostructures, their chemistry and chemical biology, and present them in the form of a comprehensive and strictly systematic survey.
+The texts are furnished by 2.670 figures, chemical structures and reaction schemes (including more than 12.000 individual chemical reactions), and more than 9.000 references.

 1.1 Structure and Conformation of Carbohydrates